lanl/BEE/doc/User Guide for BEE-Charliecloud.md

     environment.
   * a. `bee_charlicloud`: {
      * 1. `node_list`: nodes i.e. ["cn30", "cn31" ...] to be utilized, this list specifies which nodes should be utilized as part of task.
 Insure that it is utlized to avoid potential conflicts and wasted resources when utlizing BeeFlow.

+     Note: It is possible to not include `node_list` and BEE will use your entire allocation.
+For example, if the key is not found BEE will simply run all commands across the entire allocation, this means that the Charliecloud unpack step (`ch-tar2dir ...`) or any `srun_run` scripts will occurs on each node.
+This may lead to undesirable affects when the task is part of a workflow.
   }

 ##### Step 2.
 Launch task